How Do You Define TUPE?

 Business transfers – where a business (or part of a business) is purchased or merges with another business to make a brand new employer, TUPE regulations will cover the existing employees.

-With service provision changes – TUPE applies where a contractor takes over activities from a client (outsourcing), where a new contractor takes over activities from a previous contractor (known as re-tendering or second generation outsourcing), or where a client takes over activities from a contractor (insourcing).
+Service provision changes – TUPE applies where a contractor takes over activities from a client (outsourcing), where a new contractor takes over activities from a previous contractor (known as re-tendering or second generation outsourcing), or where a client takes over activities from a contractor (insourcing).

 What Does TUPE Mean In Practice?